How to Use a Bitcoin ATM | The Ultimate 2023 Guide

 ATM stands for automated teller machine.
 While many major cities can be navigated in an entirely cashless manner, ATMs are how you can withdraw cold, hard cash in case you need it.

-A Bitcoin ATM works slightly differently since is a purely electronic form of currency.
+A Bitcoin ATM works slightly differently since Bitcoin is a purely electronic form of currency.
 The basic functionality of a Bitcoin ATM is to allow you to buy Bitcoin in exchange for cash.

 Given that the usual way to buy BTC is to wire funds from your bank account to a centralized crypto exchange, going from cash to BTC via a Bitcoin ATM bypasses all centralized intermediaries.